EricsonWillians/maria_third_person/Readme.md

 ### Instructions

+* Download this repo as a .zip.
+* Don't extract it.
-Just run gzdoom with the -file command-line argument or use the mod launcher of your preference, just put maria_third_person last in the load order.
+* Just run gzdoom with the -file command-line argument or use the mod launcher of your preference, just put maria_third_person.zip last in the load order.

 ### Features
 (Not available in other third-person mods)